WWE Spoilers: Batista Is Back, Rousey Vs. Becky, And Huge Angle Reportedly Planned For ‘Raw’

 — Hooked On Wrestling (@HO_Wrestling) March 3, 2019

-Intercontinental and Extraordinary
+Intercontinental And Extraordinary

-Finn Balor has been proving his worth for years in the ring, but he’s become even more extraordinary since winning the WWE Intercontinental Title.
+Finn Balor has been proving his worth in the ring for years, but he’s become even more extraordinary since winning the WWE Intercontinental Title.
 Lio Rush appears to have already had his chance at competing for the belt, but Balor may feel generous and give him another shot.

-SNL “Weekend Update” hosts Michael Che and Colin Jost to be special guests on Raw
+SNL “Weekend Update” Hosts Michael Che And Colin Jost To Be Special Guests On Raw

 Remember when WWE would have weekly hosts of Monday Night Raw?
 It doesn’t appear as if they’re going that route again, but a couple of funny guys from Saturday Night Live are stopping by in Philadelphia.
 It’s going to be interesting to see if their “hold nothing back” attitude comes back to bite them with the Raw locker room.